Skip to main content

 Overview of IEPs

-The Individualized Education Program (IEP) is the cornerstone of the special education process for each individual student.
-The IEP is a strategic planning document that should be far-reaching in its impact.
+The Individualized Education Program (IEP) is the cornerstone of the special education process for each student, serving as a comprehensive strategic plan that shapes the educational experience and outcomes for students with disabilities.

-What IEPs do:
+What IEPs Do

 Learn more about strength-based IEPs